thaumos/system-api-roles/roles/timesync/README.md

 # when one or more NTP servers are specified (default chrony)
 ntp_implementation: chrony

-# Name of the PTP implementation that will be installed and configured
-# when one or more PTP domains are specified (default linuxptp)
-ptp_implementation: linuxptp

 # List of NTP servers
 ntp_servers:
   - name: foo.example.com       # Hostname or address of the server